 You’ve set your goals, created some great content and now your social media posts are all planned and scheduled, and promotions are running.
 What’s left to do?
 Tracking your results!

 So make sure you check out your social media analytics as they have tons of excellent information and KPI’s which will help you to identify if your marketing efforts have been spent well.
-Main metrics to track are:
+The main metrics to track are:

 - New visits